-A: In Waikiki, you can find basic items at ABC Stores (there are many) and at the Food Pantry, a small grocery store with higher prices than anything else outside Waikiki.
-It's located at #2370 Kuhio Ave.
+A: In Waikiki, you can find basic items at Long's Drugs on the 1st floor of the same building as IIE.
+Also, there are ABC Stores, Food Pantry, a small grocery store located at #2370 Kuhio Ave.
 Almost everything you will ever need can be found for the cheapest prices at Wal-Mart (#700 Ke'eaumoku Street, near Ala Moana Shopping Center) or Don Quijote (#801 Kaheka Street).
 There is also a large grocery store called Safeway at #888 Kapahula Avenue.